droemer7/l-bfgs-b/README.md

 This library does not use fixed-size Eigen matrices.
 Using fixed-size matrices allows Eigen to unroll loops and avoid dynamic memory allocation, which can be beneficial for performance if the size of the matrices are small.

-I have tested a fixed-size matrix implementation of this library as a performance test, and there is a marginal speedup when the parameter vector `x` is small (this may vary depending on what SIMD instruction sets are supported on your machine).
+A fixed-size matrix implementation of this library has been tested, and there is a marginal speedup when the parameter vector `x` is small (this may vary depending on what SIMD instruction sets are supported on your machine).
 This should taper off as the size of `x` gets larger.

 The main drawbacks to using fixed-size matrices are: